Clinical Care

 - Validated epigenetic-clock deceleration is now a real pharmacological endpoint.
 A 32-week semaglutide RCT in HIV-lipohypertrophy moved GrimAgeV2 by −2.26 years, OMICmAge by −2.20 years, RetroAge by −2.20 years — the first drug class to do so.
 Population, dose, and timeframe are all narrow; the signal is real and not yet generalizable.

-- The MR paradox.
-A 2026 Mendelian randomization (UKB n=425,097) found genetic predisposition to higher lifelong testosterone increases CAD risk in men (OR 1.17), mediated by blood pressure.
-Compatible with TRAVERSE because MR captures cumulative lifelong exposure, not late-life restoration — but it argues against "optimization" toward 25-year-old levels in healthy adults.
+- The Mendelian-randomization paradox.
+A 2026 genetic analysis in 425,097 UK Biobank adults found that lifelong genetically predicted higher testosterone increases coronary-artery disease risk in men (~17% higher), mediated by blood pressure.
+Compatible with TRAVERSE because Mendelian randomization captures cumulative lifelong exposure, not late-life restoration — but it argues against "optimisation" toward 25-year-old levels in healthy adults.

 Weak / preliminary: